Canine Cognitive Behavior Therapy

 • wants to lose weight but lacks the motivation,

-then Conditioning Methods (Positive Reinforcement strategies) are commonly most effective.
+then Conditioning Methods (Positive Reinforcement Training strategies) are commonly most effective.

 If the person: